-- It is an expectation that all adults mark in green ink. - The WALT / WILF is to be printed onto a sticker and stuck in the top left-hand corner of the page. - If the WALT / WILF has been achieved by a learner within a lesson, the label must be highlighted to show the objective has been achieved. - Pupils who have 'EBI' in their books must respond to marking feedback, challenges or misconceptions and these need to be checked by the class teacher. - Identification of support (I-Independent, TA- Supported, T-Teacher, A-when a child is absent) is evident for each piece of work.
+- It is an expectation that all adults mark in green pen. - The enquiry question / objective is to be printed onto a sticker and stuck in the top lefthand corner of the page. - If the enquiry question / objective has been achieved by a learner within a lesson, the label must be highlighted to show the learning has been achieved. - Pupils who have marking in their books must respond to feedback, challenges or misconceptions in purple pen and these need to be checked by the class teacher. - Identification of support (TA- Supported, T-Teacher) no code needed if work is independent.